vhakulinen/push-server/README.md

 # push-server
-Server to receive and send notifies to clients.
+Server to receive and send notifications to clients.

 ## Use case
 * Irc message notifies